ilygatsika/ape_gto3d/README.md

 Support of the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement EMC2 No 810367).

-TODO
-- use commands to generate HelFEM data and diff that it is the same as precomputed ones